Best Bloomberg Terminal Alternatives: Free & Paid

 If you're an active trader, I would recommend Streamlined or Essential.

-thinkorswim — best free option for traders
+thinkorswim — best free real-time newsfeed

 thinkorswim is the trading platform that's now owned by Charles Schwab (which bought TD Ameritrade in 2020).